kjing/k8s-resources/nginx/readme.md

     Use this command to create a user ID and password:

     ```shell
-    htpasswd -nb YOUR_USERNAME SUPER_SECRET_PASSWORD > /path/to/secrets/htpasswd
+    htpasswd -nb YOUR_USERNAME SUPER_SECRET_PASSWORD > /secrets
     ```

+3. **Store the files in a Kubernetes secret**

-    Then create a Kubernetes secret to store it:
+    Then create a Kubernetes secret to store them:

     ```shell
+    cd secrets
-    k create secret generic nginx-secret --from-file=./htpasswd
+    kubectl create secret generic nginx-secrets --from-file=./proxycert --from-file=./proxykey --from-file=./dhparam --from-file=./htpasswd
     ```

-2. **Launch a Container**

-    Modify the below command to include the actual address or host name you want to proxy to, as well as the correct /path/to/secrets for your certificate, key, and dhparam:

-    ```shell
-    docker run \
-      -e ENABLE_SSL=true \
-      -e TARGET_SERVICE=THE_ADDRESS_OR_HOST_YOU_ARE_PROXYING_TO \
-      -v /path/to/secrets/cert.crt:/etc/secrets/proxycert \
-      -v /path/to/secrets/key.pem:/etc/secrets/proxykey \
-      -v /path/to/secrets/dhparam.pem:/etc/secrets/dhparam \
-      nginx-ssl-proxy
-    ```
-    The really important thing here is that you map in your cert to `/etc/secrets/proxycert`, your key to `/etc/secrets/proxykey`, and your dhparam to `/etc/secrets/dhparam` as shown in the command above.

-3. **Enable Basic Access Authentication**

-    Create an htpaddwd file:

-    ```shell
-    htpasswd -nb YOUR_USERNAME SUPER_SECRET_PASSWORD > /path/to/secrets/htpasswd
-    ```

-    Launch the container, enabling the feature and mapping in the htpasswd file:

-    ```shell
-    docker run \
-      -e ENABLE_SSL=true \
-      -e ENABLE_BASIC_AUTH=true \
-      -e TARGET_SERVICE=THE_ADDRESS_OR_HOST_YOU_ARE_PROXYING_TO \
-      -v /path/to/secrets/cert.crt:/etc/secrets/proxycert \
-      -v /path/to/secrets/key.pem:/etc/secrets/proxykey \
-      -v /path/to/secrets/dhparam.pem:/etc/secrets/dhparam \
-      -v /path/to/secrets/htpasswd:/etc/secrets/htpasswd \
-      nginx-ssl-proxy
+4. **Download .yml file and modify it to point to the service you want to proxy**

+    ```yml
+    env:
+      - name: TARGET_SERVICE
+        value: prometheus:80   <- Modify this to point to your service inside the Kubernetes cluster
     ```

 4. **Add additional nginx config**

    All *.conf from [nginx/extra](nginx/extra) are added during *built* to **/etc/nginx/extra-conf.d** and get included on startup of the container.
 Using volumes you can overwrite them on *start* of the container: